Ningheim/Macronark/README.md

 ![3DPCB](https://i.imgur.com/q8mPvWv.png)

 # Finished Product
-Once you've printed everything and inserted/soldered all of the components, the result should look like this! 🥳 []
+Once you've printed everything and inserted/soldered all of the components, the result should look like this!
+(With keycaps of your choice of course 😅)
 ![Product](https://i.imgur.com/sT4XB3J.png)

 ## Firmware Overview: